jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 // Get the character listed at the roll (or nothing, if no character is at the roll) let result = expand("lists pick characters " + r)[1];

-// If a character was picked, just return that if (result)
+// If character was picked, return that (otherwise use table defaults: rest of code) if (result)
 {
 	return expFormat([ "Character __", result, "__ picked." ]);